HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ### Sign out

-**Description**: In the navigation bar, click \[Sign Out] to exit successfully.
+**Description:** In the navigation bar, click \[Sign Out] to exit successfully.
 After signing out successfully, the program will jump to the login page.

 ![](assets/hotdb-management/image550.png)